 Disclosure and Barring Service check

-All potential students have to undergo a Disclosure and Barring Service (DBS) check.
-This will reveal any criminal convictions, spent or unspent, as well as any police cautions, warnings or reprimands.
+You will be required, as part of the non-academic conditions of your offer, to provide a satisfactory Enhanced Disclosure and Barring Service (DBS) check.
+In the UK, this takes the form of an Enhanced Level search by the Disclosure and Barring Service (DBS) and will reveal any criminal convictions, spent or unspent, as well as any police cautions, warnings or reprimands.

 Policy for applicants who resit their qualifications

 We welcome applications from those re-sitting their A-levels, though applicants may only re-sit one of either Year 12 or Year 13.